appuio/techlab/labs/07_troubleshooting_ops.md

 $ oc logs -p [POD]
 ```

 With OpenShift an EFK (Elasticsearch, Fluentd, Kibana) stack is delivered, which collects, rotates and aggregates all log files.
 Kibana allows logs to be searched, filtered and graphically edited.
-For more information and an optional Lab see [here](../additional-labs/logging_efk_stack.md).
+For more information and an optional lab see [here](../additional-labs/logging_efk_stack.md).

 ## Task: LAB7.3 Port Forwarding